worrick26/hello-world/README.md

 # hello-world
-an experiment - I'm following the GitHub Guides tutorial
+an experiment - I'm following the GitHub Guides tutorial.

+There is nothing more to read, yet...